 Why: Capital One Bank customers enjoy no fees and no minimum deposit or minimum balance requirements with the Capital One 360 Checking account, which offers a 0.20% APY.

-How to Open: You can open an account online in about five minutes, and you’ll need a check from an existing account to fund your new account.
+How to Open: You can open an account online or in person at a Capital One branch.